 You may be able to deduct expenses related to the business use of part of your home if you meet specific requirements.
 Even then, your deduction may be limited.

-Per IRS Publication 587 Business Use of Your Home, page 3:
+Per IRS Publication 587 Business Use of Your Home (Including Use by Daycare Providers), on page 3:

 To qualify under the trade-or-business-use test, you must use part of your home in connection with a trade or business.
 If you use your home for a profit-seeking activity that is not a trade or business, you cannot take a deduction for its business use.